Narasimhulu1995/git_docs/README.md

 **git cherry-pick** command allows you to take a commit from another branch and apply it to your current branch.

 **git clean** command removes untracked files from your working directory, ensuring your workspace is tidy.

 **bare repository** in Git is a repository that contains only the .git directory and no working directory.
 It's typically used for shared repositories and remotes.

 Types of **merge strategy** - fast-forward, octopus, recursive.

 **git stash** command temporarily saves changes that are not yet ready for a commit, allowing you to switch to another branch without committing the current changes.

 In Git, **HEAD** is a special pointer or reference that points to the currently checked-out commit in the repository.

 **Merge conflict** occurs when there are changes in the same part of a file in both the current branch and the branch to be merged.
-Git cannot decide which change should take precedence, so it asks the user to resolve the conflict. - Overlapping changes between branches
+Git cannot decide which change should take precedence, so it asks the user to resolve the conflict. - Overlapping changes between branches.

 **.git directory** contains all the metadata and the object database for the repository.
 It's the heart of Git, and the repository itself.